glennmatlin/FIFE_manuscript/wopr/main.typ

 == Analysis of Q4 (qualitative)
-here, we talk about the papers in q4 only and characterize them

-// riedl: we should explicitly have a section on research problems and what can be larned by working on those.
-// real time multi agent planning -- mech interpability -- avoiding bias and echochambers

-// riedl: have a statement at some point where you could focus on anyone of these individual problems, but these games give opportunities to do many things at once and measure interactions.
-Q4 can solve the problem by avoiding the silos, explaining how the systems interact etc.
+here, we talk about the papers in q4 only and characterize them [[riedl start]] we should explicitly have a section on research problems and what can be larned by working on those. real time multi agent planning -- mech interpability -- avoiding bias and echochambers have a statement at some point where you could focus on anyone of these individual problems, but these games give opportunities to do many things at once and measure interactions.
+Q4 can solve the problem by avoiding the silos, explaining how the systems interact etc. [[reidl]]

 == discussion
 we just talk about whatever